Phase Separation and Ripening in a Viscoelastic Gel: Simulations of viscoelastic ripening

 \section{Simulations of viscoelastic ripening}

 Having described the (reversible) elastic response we emphasize that understanding the phase separation process requires a model of irreversible deformations.
 The simplest description of a material that is elastic on short time scales but can flow on long time scales is a Maxwell material, which is characterized by a single relaxation time~$\tau_{\tn r}$.
-For example, supramolecular networks~\cite{Tabuteau2009} and vitrimers~\cite{Denissen2017,Kalow2020}, but also covalently cross-linked polymers~\cite{Capiel2020}, exhibit Maxwell-type viscoelastic relaxation on sufficiently long timescales.
-Moreover, both crystalline and amorphous materials are generally subject to diffusion creep that follows a single timescale relaxation process.
-In contrast, biopolymer networks~\cite{Mulla2019}, protein condensates~\cite{Jawerth2020} and glassy materials~\cite{Sollich1997} exhibit aging and relaxation over multiple timescales and are instead described by a Maxwell glass model.
+For example, supramolecular networks~\cite{Tabuteau2009} and vitrimers~\cite{Denissen2017,Kalow2020}, but also covalently cross-linked polymers~\cite{Capiel2020}, exhibit Maxwell-type viscoelastic relaxation on sufficiently long time scales.
+Moreover, both crystalline and amorphous materials are generally subject to diffusion creep that follows a single time scale relaxation process.
+In contrast, biopolymer networks~\cite{Mulla2019}, protein condensates~\cite{Jawerth2020} and glassy materials~\cite{Sollich1997} exhibit aging and relaxation over multiple time scales and are instead described by a Maxwell glass model.
 For example, the strain~$\varepsilon$ of cytoskeleton under stress~$\sigma$ increases as a power law, $\varepsilon \sim \sigma t^{a}$, with exponent~$a \approx 0.5$ found both theoretically~\cite{Broedersz2010} and experimentally~\cite{Desprat2005}.